divelab/DIG/docs/source/intro/introduction.rst

 * `Tutorial for Deep Learning on 3D Graphs <https://diveintographs.readthedocs.io/en/latest/tutorials/threedgraph.html>`_

-You can also refer to `benchmark implementations <https://github.com/divelab/DIG/tree/dig/benchmarks>`_ as examples to use APIs provided in DIG.
+You can also refer to our provided `examples <https://github.com/divelab/DIG/tree/dig/examples>`_ about how to use APIs in DIG.

 .. image:: ../../imgs/DIG-overview.png
    :width: 100%